 Apart from this, the database also ensures the safety and security of data.
-This software is mainly used in Banking; Airlines, for reservations and schedules; University, for registration and grades; Human Resources, for employee records, tax reductions; Sales and Manufacturing, for inventory records, production, supply chain, purchase, etc.
+This software is mainly used in Banking; Airlines, reservations, and schedules; University, for registration and grades; Human Resources, for employee records, tax reductions; Sales and Manufacturing, for inventory records, production, supply chain, purchase, etc.

-Verdict: Both spreadsheets and databases have a similar function of storing data, but the interface provided by the database can surely help larger organizations.
+Verdict: We cannot say that there are no similarities between databases and spreadsheets.
+Both spreadsheets and databases have a similar function of storing data, but the interface provided by the database can surely help larger organizations.
 The vast amount of information can be easily stored and managed in the form of tables; a spreadsheet, on the other hand, can look like chaos with voluminous information on record!

 Spreadsheets are more like your to-do lists, setting goals, making short-term plans, collecting data, manipulating it, adding new inputs, analyzing them, etc.

 They are used for crunching numbers and storage of single list items.

 The list of clients, weekly sales and purchases, biodata of employees, etc., can be easily recorded and stored.
 The limit on characters in excel cells and the display limit (1024 characters) in each cell act as a drawback of storing data in the spreadsheet.